-PwC HK has a process in place to identify acceptable clients based on the PwC network's proprietary decision support systems for audit client acceptance and retention (called Acceptance and Continuance (A&C)).
+PwC HK has a process in place to identify acceptable clients based on the PwC network's proprietary decision support systems for audit client acceptance and continuance (called ('A&C')).
 A&C facilitates a determination by the engagement team, business management and risk management specialists of whether the risks related to an existing client or a potential client are manageable, and whether or not PwC should be associated with the particular client and its management.
 More specifically, this system enables: